What Is Feudalism?

 Can you appeal?

-If the answer is yes, the system still has accountability.
+If the answer to these questions is yes, the system still has accountability.

 If the answer is no, you are not being treated like a citizen.
 You are being treated like a user inside someone else's castle.

-Algorism exists to name the trap before it closes.
+Algorism exists to name the trap before it is too late.

 Continue Reading